-Several studies that support the worldview defense hypothesis were not included in this meta-analysis because the dependent measures did not constitute political attitudes or voting preferences per se.
-For instance, McGregor et al.'s (1998) studies of hot sauce allocation illustrated that both conservatives and liberals respond to MS by increasing their aggression toward people of the opposing political orientation, thereby bolstering their own worldview.
-Furthermore, Vail, Arndt, Motyl, and Pyszczynski (2011) found that MS increased dogmatic belief style regardless of political orientation-i.e., both conservatives and liberals strengthened their beliefs after exposure to death-related stimuli.
+Several studies that support the worldview-defense hypothesis were not included in this metaanalysis because the dependent measures did not constitute political attitudes or voting preferences per se.
+For instance, McGregor et al.'s (1998) studies of hot-sauce allocation illustrated that both conservatives and liberals respond to MS by increasing their aggression toward people of the opposing political orientation, thereby bolstering their own worldview.
+Furthermore, Vail, Arndt, Motyl, and Pyszczynski (2011) found that MS increased dogmatic belief style regardless of political orientation-i.e., both conservatives and liberals strengthened their beliefs after exposure to deathrelated stimuli.
 In addition, McCann (2008) reported that, as statewide homicide rates increase (presumably heightening the salience of mortality), predominantly conservative U.S. states showed higher rates of capital punishment whereas more liberal U.S. states showed lower rates of capital punishment.
 McCann (2009) also found that the degree of national societal threat (including death) preceding congressional elections from 1946 to 1992 was positively associated with the mean state percentage of people voting for Republican representatives in conservative states (with no evidence of that same relationship in liberal states).
-Finally, another recent study showed that Swiss liberals did not significantly increase their conservative opinions-and, in fact, showed a trend toward becoming more liberal-after the actual death of a close relative (Chatard, Arndt, & Pyszczynski, 2010).
+Moreover, Swiss liberals did not significantly increase their conservative opinions-and, in fact, showed a trend toward becoming more liberal-after the actual death of a close relative (Chatard, Arndt, & Pyszczynski, 2010).
+Finally, a more recent study (Taylor & Burke, 2012) primed U.S. participants with thoughts of their imminent death (i.e., dying in an apartment fire) rather than the abstract idea of death as in typical MS primes; this produced a "liberal shift" in their moral foundations-more concern for individual rights over societal groups and institutions (Graham, Haidt, & Nosek, 2009).